jpgmv1998/reproducible_paper_template/README.md

       * `_template_figA1_name_analysis.R` - R script to generate appendix figure A1

-      * `_template_tab1_name_analysis.R` - R script to generate table 1
+      * `_template_tab1_name_analysis.R` - R script to generate Table 1

       * `_template_tabA1_name_analysis.R` - R script to generate appendix table A1

 * `data`

-  * The default of this folder is to ignore all folders that normally contain large files, the only exception are the documentation folders that store `_metadata.txt` files.
-However, if your project only has small files respecting [GitHub limits](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota) (in my experience this is a rare case) you can have everything in the version control (which is ideal) just by removing the `.gitignore` files inside the `data` folders and adjusting the `.gitignore` in the root removing `.rds`, `.Rdata` and `.RData` patterns.
+  * The default of this folder is to ignore all folders that typically contain large files.
+The only exceptions are the documentation folders that store `_metadata.txt` files.
+However, if your project only has small files respecting [GitHub limits](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota) (in my experience, this is a rare case) you can have everything in the version control (which is ideal) just by removing the `.gitignore` files inside the `data` folders and adjusting the `.gitignore` in the root removing `.rds`, `.Rdata` and `.RData` patterns.

   * `raw2clean` - a folder containing:

       * one `data/raw2clean/datasetName_dataSource` folder for each dataset.
 Each folder has three folders:

-          * `documentation` - containing always the `_metadata` text file that describes the data, provides access instructions, and an example of citation following the AEA guideline.
+          * `documentation` - always containing the `_metadata` text file that describes the data, provides access instructions, and an example of citation following the AEA guideline.
 It is also filled with `"codebook_datasetName.txt"` text file with summary statistics and variables description after running the raw2clean script.
-Can also include additional documentats.
+It can also include additional documentation.

           * `input` - containing the raw data stored in the original format.
-You should never change the raw data, only unzip and extract the files from a downloaded folder when necessary.
+You should always keep the raw data the same, only unzip and extract the files from a downloaded folder when necessary.

-          * `output` - containing usually a single `.rds` file with the cleaned data.
+          * `output` - usually a single `.rds` file with the cleaned data.

   * `projectSpecific` - a folder containing: